 Social and Behavior Change Communication

 SBCC activities may include providing families with information about available FP services and benefits of using FP, holding group-based discussions to address myths and misconceptions about FP, and engaging community leaders to build support for FP.
-Development of an SBCC strategy (or communication strategy) can help ensure that all messages and materials are appropriate and designed to strategically address key barriers and enablers for the target audiences.
+SBCC activities should be designed strategically to address key barriers and enablers for recommended FP practices identified during formative assessment.
+Development of an SBCC strategy (or communication strategy) can help ensure that all messages and materials are designed strategically for the appropriate target audiences.